What happens if your car title is signed but never transferred?

 If you end up buying a vehicle with no certificate of title, or a title that doesn't have the seller's name, then you have a few options.
 If you bought the car from a dealership, then you can file a claim of fraud against the business, or you can have them take the car back.

-To deal with title jumping or a missing title, you may have to get a bonded title.
-That is a marked title.
-It looks like a regular title except for the bonded brand.
-You can get the brand removed in three to five years if there are no issues, and then you can apply for a clean title.
+A bonded title has the appearance of a regular title with the exception of bonded branding on the title.
+You can get the brand removed for a bonded title in three to five years if there are no other issues.
+After the three to five-year period, you can then apply for a clean title.
 To get a bonded title, you will be required by the DMV to buy a Lost Title Bond.

 Getting a Bonded Title

-You lost your title after receiving it
+You lost your transferred title after receiving it

 Buy a Lost Title Bond